The K.I.S.S. Way to Embed Videos in WordPress

 In this article, we wanted to share the simplest way for new WordPress users to embed video content in WordPress posts or pages…and WP Courseware course units.

-The K.I.S.S.
-Way to Embed Videos in WordPress
+The Best Way to Embed Videos in WordPress

 If your blog or website is built with WordPress, and you'd like to feature a video from YouTube or Vimeo in one of your posts, pages, or course lessons, there are a number of options for doing so.

-- Use your video hosting platform’s embed code
+• Use your video hosting platform’s embed code from a service like YouTube

 Each of these methods to embed videos in WordPress has its own pros and cons.
-For example, our S3 Media Maestro plugin is designed to allow you to host your video files on Amazon’s powerful, yet cost-effective S3 cloud storage platform and then deliver the videos securely from your site so they can’t be shared.
+For example, our S3 Media Maestro plugin is designed to allow you to host your video files on Amazon Web Service’s powerful, yet cost-effective S3 cloud storage platform and then deliver the videos securely from your site so they can’t be shared.
+You can then take that one step further and configure the integration with AWS CloudFront and deliver blazing fast video from anywhere.

 Embedding is the preferred way for many bloggers to add videos to posts for several reasons: